nextgraph-org/nextgraph-rs/ng-sdk-js/example-webapp-react/README.md

-# example-webapp-vite
+# example-webapp-react

-Example of a Web app made with NextGraph, using Vite
+Example of a Web app made with NextGraph, using React and LDO, and Vite

 ## NextGraph